sa-tre/satre-specification/docs/source/pillars/data_management.md

     Categories include something the user knows (_e.g._ a password), something the user possesses (_e.g._ a TOTP key) or something the user is (_e.g._ biometric data).
     A TRE does not need to implement multi-factor authentication checks itself if it is provided by a third-party identity provider.
   - Mandatory
-* - You could use federated authentication/ single sign-on (SSO) for user login.
+* - You could use federated authentication or single sign-on (SSO) for user login.
   - Institutions that use a SSO for other applications may wish to extend this login capability to a TRE.
     This will simplify the login process for researchers using a TRE and prevent them having to remember or store multiple login credentials.
   - Optional